-Sharing an antlerless deer hunting licence
+Sharing your antlerless deer hunting licence obtained by random draw

 This measure applies only in wildlife reserves, outfitters with exclusive rights and the Bras-coupé-Désert, Maganasipi, Pontiac, Rapides-des-Joachims, Restigo, Saint-Patrice and Jaro ZECs, including the territory contemplated in Schedule CCI of the Regulation respecting hunting (chapter C-61.1, r.
 12, territoire privé sous protocole d’entente avec le Ministère et la Société beauceronne de gestion faunique inc.).

 The holder of a antlerless deer licence may decide whether or not to share his or her licence with other hunters in the group when accessing any of the territories mentioned.

 Process and conditions to meet

 To use this measure, you must meet the following conditions.

 When your group of hunters enters the hunting site, it must give the reception officer a copy of the completed commitment form (PDF 94 Kb).
 This document identifies the person under whom your group uses the antlerless deer licence.